Note: the /x/ series of posts on my site are mostly unpolished mini posts. The polished version of this will come later, maybe in a few months.

-I hadn’t really been thinking about the rendering properly last week.
+I hadn’t really been thinking about the rendering properly two weeks ago.
 I thought “hey, there’s not enough detail … let me increase the number of triangles!”
 I pushed the number of triangles up from 12.5k to 1.25M to get some detail.
 Although some of the terrain looked cool, it was at the same time too bland and smooth.
 With 1M pixels and 1.25M triangles I was wasting my triangles.
 I should be able to get a lot more detail with far fewer triangles.

 Time to think this through…

 What I need to do is draw triangles with both the red and blue points.
 And that means I need to subdivide these big triangles into smaller ones (top view):

 How should I divide them?
 Instead of focusing on how to divide the black-edged triangles, I focused on the quadrilateral formed by the crossing of the black and white edges:

 There are two ways to divide this space into triangles.
 Either I can fold the quad down on the black edge (keep in mind the blue points are lower than the red points):